expo/expo/docs/pages/versions/v41.0.0/sdk/bar-code-scanner.md

 - **bounds : [BarCodeScanner.BarCodeBounds](#barcodescannerbarcodebounds)** -- (_Optional_) The `BarCodeBounds` object.
 - **cornerPoints : Array<[BarCodeScanner.BarCodePoint](#barcodescannerbarcodepoint)\>** -- (_Optional_) Corner points of the bounding box.

 > **NOTE** `bounds` and `cornerPoints` are not always available.
 On iOS, for `code39` and `pdf417` you don't get those values.
-Moreover, on iOS, those values don't have to bounds the whole barcode.
+Moreover, on iOS, those values don't have to bound the whole barcode.
 For some types, they will represent the area used by the scanner.